-When Sonya and her mom met me to talk about shooting her henna ceremony I was intrigued.
+I was intrigued when Sonya and her mom met me to talk about shooting her henna ceremony.
 I had so many questions and as they answered each of them I started getting super excited.
 This was my first Algerian henna ceremony and I wanted to know what I was in store for.
 I have traveled the world, so I love all cultures.
-I love all people and I want to learn about who they are and their traditions.
+I love everyone and want to learn about who they are and their traditions.

 Not Your Typical Monday